marconetto/azadventures/chapter15/README.md

 - Assigns MPI_COMM_WORLD rank to each process

 **Binding**
+- Constrain a process to execute on specific resources on a node.
+- Processes can be bound to any resource on a node, including NUMA regions, sockets, and caches.
 - Binds processes to specific processing elements
 - Detects overload

 The following document contains an overview of the relationship between CCD and